pslisko/performa365docs/docs/howto/manage_users.rst

 User Sync
 **************

-User Sync procedure is executed every hour to synchronize all users from related AAD user groups to Performa 365.
-Any updates in AAD, including newly added users or users with updated information such as first name, last name, display name and e-mail address, will be synchronized to Performa 365.
+User Sync procedure is executed every hour to synchronize all users from Performa 365-related AAD user groups to Performa 365.
+Any updates in AAD, including newly added users or users with updated information will be synchronized.

+This procedure will propagate following user attributes to Performa 365:
+ * First name
+ * Last name
+ * Name (Display name)
+ * User name (E-mail address)
+ * Job title
+ * Department

 .. _ADFS: